 Fixed price (most professional):

 You quote a total price and that's what they pay (unless the scope changes).
-Clients know exactly what they're paying, you control your profit, and it's easy to compare offers.
+Clients love it because they know exactly what they're paying.
+You control your profit and it's easy to compare offers.
 The downside: if you underestimate hours, you lose money and carry the risk.
-This works best for jobs where the scope is clear and you've done it before — like bathroom taps, fence panels, or standard kitchens.
-Not ideal for one-off custom work.
+Best for jobs where the scope is clear and you've done it before — like bathroom taps, fence panels, or standard kitchens.

 Hourly (simple but risky):

 You charge per hour worked.
-The client knows your rate but not the total cost.
-It's easy to calculate and if the job runs longer, you still get paid — no underestimate risk.
+Easy to calculate and if the job runs longer, you still get paid.
 But clients hate not knowing the final price and they'll worry you're dragging it out.
-This makes it hard to compete on price.
 Best for service calls (diagnostics), repairs where you don't know what's wrong yet, or variation work.

 Cost-plus (good for materials-heavy work):

 You quote materials cost plus labour at your hourly rate, and the client sees both.
-The total can vary if you end up using more materials than estimated.
-It's transparent and flexible if the job changes, and clients can approve material choices.
+Transparent and flexible if the job changes.
 But it still leaves the final price open and requires trust.
-Works best for jobs where material costs are significant and variable — new kitchens, bathroom renos, landscaping.
+Best for jobs where material costs are significant and variable — new kitchens, bathroom renos, landscaping.

 This is where your profit gets crushed.
 You see what others are charging, you get scared, you drop your price.
 Then you're broke and angry.